-China remains a one-party authoritarian state that systematically curbs fundamental rights.
-Since President Xi Jinping assumed power, the government has detained and prosecuted hundreds of activists and human rights defenders.
-Between July and September 2015, authorities interrogated some 280 lawyers – the backbone of China’s human rights movement – in a nationwide sweep.
-The government has moved to tighten control over nongovernmental organizations, activists, and the media through a slew of new laws that cast activism and peaceful criticism of the government as state security threats.
-The “Great Firewall” used to censor the Internet has been expanded.
-Despite legislation to curb end torture in custody, police and interrogators have found ways to evade legal protections.
+China remains a one-party authoritarian state that systemically curbs fundamental rights.
+Since President Xi Jinping assumed power in 2013, the government has arbitrarily detained and prosecuted hundreds of activists and human rights lawyers and defenders.
+It has tightened control over nongovernmental organizations, activists, media, and the internet through a slew of new laws that cast activism and peaceful criticism as state security threats.
+In 2016, the government abducted and forcibly disappeared several critics in Hong Kong and other countries.
+The government’s highly repressive rule in the ethnic minority regions of Xinjiang and Tibet persists.
+Despite legislation to protect against custodial torture, the practice remains widespread, including of Communist Party members accused of corruption.